BP, the Bible, and the Butterfly Effect

 “If, then, you truly heed my commandments which I enjoin on you today, loving and serving the LORD, your God, with all your heart and all your soul, I will give the seasonal rain to your land, the early rain and the late rain, that you may have your grain, wine and oil to gather in; and I will bring forth grass in your fields for your animals.
 Thus you may eat your fill.
 But be careful lest your heart be so lured away that you serve other gods and worship them.
 For then the wrath of the LORD will flare up against you and he will close up the heavens, so that no rain will fall, and the soil will not yield its crops, and you will soon perish from the good land he is giving you.
 “Therefore, take these words of mine into your heart and soul.
 Bind them at your wrist as a sign, and let them be a pendant on your forehead.
 Teach them to your children, speaking of them at home and abroad, whether you are busy or at rest.
 And write them on the doorposts of your houses and on your gates, so that, as long as the heavens are above the earth, you and your children may live on in the land which the LORD swore to your fathers he would give them” (Deut.
 11:13-21).

 Simply put, actions matter.
 Actions have consequences.
-Moderns might feel uncomfortable with the carrot-and-stick approach of Deuteronomy, but its message is still nevertheless compelling.
+Moderns might feel uncomfortable with the carrot-and-stick approach of Deuteronomy, but its message is still compelling.

 Our scientific age is certainly far more sophisticated than anything the ancients might have imagined, yet the meaning of the second paragraph of the Shema conveys an idea that is surprisingly modern and contemporary.